SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 ASSIGN COMPONENT 2 OF STRUCTURE struc TO <fs_gen>.

 ASSIGN COMPONENT 'CARRID' OF STRUCTURE struc TO <fs_gen>.

+"In newer ABAP releases, you can dynamically specify components "as follows:
+ASSIGN struc-(comp1) TO <fs_gen>.
 ```

 > **💡 Note**<br>